Croatia national football team: Dalić period (since 2017)

 The team topped their group for the qualifying campaign of Euro 2020, with a loss to Hungary, and draws against Azerbaijan and Wales.
-The 2020 finals were delayed into 2021 due to the COVID-19 pandemic in Europe.
-Overall, winning only two out of eight games in 2020, Croatia achieved their worst aggregate win-rate in their history.
-Croatia finished second in their Euros group, with a 1–0 loss to England, a 1–1 tie with the Czech Republic and a 3–1 win over Scotland.
+The 2020 finals were delayed to the summer of 2021 due to the COVID-19 pandemic.
+Overall, winning only two out of eight games in 2020, Croatia achieved their worst-ever aggregate win-rate.
+Croatia finished second in their Euros group, with a 1–0 loss to England, a 1–1 draw with the Czech Republic and a 3–1 win over Scotland.
 They advanced to the round of 16, where they lost to Spain 5–3 after extra time.
 The loss to Spain led to heightened criticism against Dalić and the team by the Croatian public, a faction of whom called for resignations.
 Dalić refreshed the team roster by introducing younger debutants for the remainder of World Cup qualifying in 2021.

-Croatia qualified for the 2022 World Cup with one loss, two draws and seven wins.
-The team advanced from group stage after a 0–0 draw with Morocco, a 4–1 win with Canada, and finished ahead of Belgium by a single point after drawing 0–0.
+Croatia qualified for the 2022 World Cup with seven wins, two draws and one loss.
+The team advanced from group stage after a 0–0 draw with Morocco, a 4–1 win against Canada, and finished ahead of Belgium by a single point after drawing 0–0.
 They won against Japan in a penalty shootout in the round of 16 where Dominik Livaković saved three of four Japanese penalties, equalling a record held by Ricardo and Danijel Subašić.
 Croatia similarly beat Brazil during the quarter-finals in an upset victory on penalties, having come from behind to draw 1–1 in the final minutes of extra time.
 In the semi-final match, Croatia sustained their heaviest World Cup defeat, 3–0 against Argentina.
 They prevailed 2–1 over Morocco in the third place playoff, securing their second bronze medal.

 The team topped their group in the 2023 Nations League, knocking out reigning champions France by winning 1–0 on a penalty – their first-ever win against the French.
-Croatia is set to contest the semi-finals against the Netherlands on 14–15 June 2023.

-Image
+Croatia beat the Netherlands 4–2 in the semi-finals, advancing to their first Nations League final, against Spain.
+After drawing the Spanish 0–0 in extra time, the team lost the penalty shootout 4–5, finishing the tournament in second place.
+Croatia finished second in qualifying for Euro 2024, being drawn into a "group of death" with Spain, Italy, and Albania.
+After a 3–0 loss to Spain, they drew 2–2 with Albania and 1–1 with Italy.
+The Italians eliminated Croatia from advancing to the knockout stage, on points, with a 98th minute stoppage-time goal from striker Mattia Zaccagni.